code-philia/time-travelling-visualizer/extension/README.md

 ## Development: How to run this extension from scratch?

-> We would have assumed experienced front-end developers with decent VS Code knowledge to join this project, but usally young contributor are invited.
+> We would have assumed experienced front-end developers with decent VS Code knowledge to join this project, but usally young contributors are invited.
 > Thus, a more comprehensive guide is written to lead junior developers before they could be pro.

 The following guide pre-assumes :